This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 More of Old Town

 Try not to miss the Parliament, Rathaus (City Hall), Volksgarten and Burgtheater.
-The plaza in front of the City Hall hosts all sort of festivals and activities.
+The plaza in front of the City Hall hosts all sorts of festivals and activities.
 We had the opportunity to visit during the film festival.
 The festival was backed up by a large array of local and international food offerings.
 This is a good option to spend the evening.

 RELATED: Cheap Eats in Vienna